wix-incubator/react-native-controllers/README.md

 self.window.rootViewController = rootViewController;
 ```

-The entrire React Native component hierarchy is contained inside a view and this view is wrapped manually in a view controller.
+The entire React Native component hierarchy is contained inside a view and this view is wrapped manually in a view controller.
 That pretty much summed up our problem.
 App skeletons in iOS are built from view controllers, but it wasn't obvious to us how those fit in within the React Native world.

 ##### Giving view controllers a prominent seat at the table